praveen2111/end-to-end-dog-vision/README.md

 # end-to-end-dog-vision

-**🐶 Using Transfer Learning and TensorFlow 2.0 to Classify Different Dog Breeds
+**Using Transfer Learning and TensorFlow 2.0 to Classify Different Dog Breeds**

 Dogs are incredible.
 But have you ever been sitting at a cafe, seen a dog and not known what breed it is?
 I have.
 And then someone says, "it's an English Terrier" and you think, how did they know that?